eerieA/ndl-view/README.md

     Error: high (10.0) should be > low (11.0).

 ### class WatchlistEntry

 #### Data validation
 On server side.
 Guarding against wrong types and illogical ranges. `isValidWatchlistEntry()` in *validators.ts*.

+### class WatchlistService

+Maintains single source of truth for the watchlist.
+Inherently complies to the Observer pattern.

 ## Acknowledgements